PDXpert PLM Software

 A SQL Server database table index determines how fast a data table can be scanned to find a specific data record, and how fast it's linked to related records in other tables.
 These table indexes are used for item searches; making new items; opening existing records; running reports and transforms; and anything else that gets data from the SQL Server database.

-The search engine index selects documents, parts and change forms for an Item Explorer search request.
+The search engine index selects documents, parts, change forms and file attachments in response to an Item Explorer search request.
 This index only affects what text can be found using the Item Explorer; it has no impact on how fast it can be found.
 This index has no performance effect on creating or viewing items; processing change forms; running reports; or using transforms.

-Although both indexes are automatically managed, you can use thebutton to rebuild the database table indexes and then replace the search engine index.
+Although both indexes are automatically managed, you can use thebutton to rebuild the database table indexes and then update the search engine index.

 A typical computer indexes about 2000 items per minute, but indexing can be much faster or slower depending on many factors.